Growing Tomatillos: Enjoy Salsa Verde All Summer Long

 Worry not, I have solutions for this problem.
 Read on to learn how to store your tomatillos, whether fresh or preserved!

 Your tomatillos are ready for harvesting when the papery husks feel full and firm.
-You can opt to leave them on the plant for a little while longer, but once the husk splits, harvest them immediately.
+You can opt to leave them on the plant for a little while longer, but once the papery husk splits, harvest them immediately.

 A gentle shake of the plant should cause ripe tomatillos to fall off on their own.
 If you find some that feel ready but don’t drop, you can pick them yourself, but use those after those which naturally fall to be sure they’re at their peak ripeness.

 Use a knife to cut through the stem close to the tomatillo husk.
-Do not pull them off, as you may cause damage to the vine structure of the tomatillo plant.
+Do not pull them off, as you may cause damage to the vine structure of the plant.

 Leave the husks on the tomatillo when you take them inside, as they are useful in short-term storage.